LightJason/Java-AgentSpeak/readme.md

     * invite (agent can invite another agent to be a member of the team - defined only to one agent)
     * abandon (an invited agent can removed from the team membership)

+* Team member
+    * an agent can be invited to another team, so the power is increased because the team size is increased
+    * if a team member bits or growl to another team member the power is decreased
+    * if eat is failed, because a team member has picked up earlier the power is decreased

 * Generators
     * generates agents based on a script
     * script can be changes all the time
     * generator number is limited
     * the agent generating process depends on a probability which is defined on the number of generators
+    * sources reduce the global power (costs)

 * Food sources
     * food sources are limited but can set on any grid cell
     * the source generates around itself some food elements
+    * sources reduce the global power (costs)

-* Postbox (agent is near to postbox - one cell)
+* Pinboard (agent is near to pinboard - one cell)
     * push message
     * list (all messages)
     * pull message

 * Grid World ([RPG](http://rpgjs.com/))
-    * agents can be moved on the current grid to each position (except generators, postboxes and other agents)
+    * agents can be moved on the current grid to each position (except generators, pinboard and other agents)
     * if an agent is moved to the border of a local grid, only the number of agents and current food elements is transfered from the neighbour
     * on each grid the coherency is calculated
+    * a tilemap is defined for the moving costs of the agent

 * User challenge
-    * maximize the power over all own agents, but the power is definied by the weight and the rate of movements of all agents.
+    * maximize the power over all own agents, but the power is definied by the weight, the rate of movements of all agents and distance from home
     * define a good home grid world (each user can define the number of cells individually)
+    * position of agent and food generators can be individual designed and modified
+    * the tilemap can be also modified by the user with a [Map Generator](https://github.com/elias-schuett/Online-Tile-Map-Editor)